emcdo411/powerbi-rstudio-comparision/README.md

 Dashboard example project I built using the power of GrokAI, ChatGPT/OpenAI and RStudio!

+Features of this app!!

+The provided R Shiny code creates an **Aeristo AI Command Center Dashboard**, a sophisticated web application for monitoring quality assurance (QA), sustainability, and supply chain operations for a fictional company, Aeristo, likely involved in leather processing.
+Built using the `bs4Dash` package for a modern, Power BI-inspired interface, it integrates AI/ML models (`xgboost`, `randomForest`, `isotree`) for predictive analytics, interactive visualizations (`plotly`, `leaflet`), and enterprise features like real-time alerts and report downloads.
+Below is a detailed explanation of what the code does, organized by its key components and functionality.

+---

+### **Overview**
+- **Purpose**: The dashboard provides actionable insights into leather batch quality, environmental compliance, and supply chain efficiency, using AI-driven predictions and visualizations.
+- **Deployment**: Designed to run locally in RStudio or be deployed to shinyapps.io or Docker.
+- **Aesthetics**: Features a dark theme with Power BI-inspired styling (custom CSS with `#1A1A1A` background, `#8B5E3C` accents, Roboto font) for a professional, enterprise look.
+- **Key Features**:
+  - **QA Intelligence**: Monitors defect rates, costs, and anomalies in leather batches, with AI predictions and an interactive supplier map.
+  - **Sustainability**: Tracks CO₂ emissions and compliance certifications (REACH, ISO 14001).
+  - **Supply Chain**: Visualizes order timelines and delivery performance.
+  - Real-time anomaly alerts, downloadable Excel reports, and a global supplier map.

+AI-Aeristo-App

 # Advanced Aeristo AI Command Center Dashboard
 # Run in RStudio, deploy to shinyapps.io or Docker
 # Fixed 'risk_category' and 'predicted_defect' not found errors